niess/pumas-luajit/docs/docs/api/physics/elastic.md

 <div markdown="1" class="shaded-box fancy">
 ## elastic.length

-The interaction length of the first transport path length for elastic processes.
+The interaction length or the first transport path length for elastic processes.
 {: .justify}

 ---